Francis Alÿs: The Fabiola Project

 Since 1994, Alÿs has been collecting copies of Jean-Jacques Henner's painting of Fabiola, a fourth-century patrician Roman woman who, despite divorce and remarriage, did such fervent penance that she was welcomed back to the faith and, after her death, sainted.
 Through a novel written by Cardinal Wiseman, Fabiola regained popularity in the middle of the nineteen century.
-Alÿs acquired copies of Fabiola portraits painted by of amateurs in flea markets and antiques stores, in places as various as Mexico, Chile, Brazil, Holland, Germany, Lebanon and Russia.
+Alÿs acquired copies of Fabiola portraits painted by amateurs in flea markets and antiques stores, in places as various as Mexico, Chile, Brazil, Holland, Germany, Lebanon and Russia.
 The paintings have been left in their original state.
 The artists, dates, and places of origin are often unknown.

-Alÿs explained his interest in these widely produced replicas: 'It made me question the status of an icon.
+Alÿs explained his interest in these pictures: 'It made me question the status of an icon.
 What is an icon?
 Is an icon defined by official art history?
 Or is an icon defined by, in this case, what seems to be an amateur painter's obsession with a particular image?'